jlwalkerlg/blog/content/posts/software-development/domain-events-vs-integration-events.md

 }
 ```

-The events are exposed as read-only collections by the domain entities so that they can be published.
+The events are exposed by domain entities as read-only collections.

 ```csharp
 public abstract class Entity